eye-division/tobytill/README.md

 * Designed for use on CloudCannon hosting for customer editing
 * uses imgIX as image CDN on staging and production

+## Customisations from base framework

+* Custom thumbnail images in gallery

 ## Installation